 By late morning we were only 50 M from Valletta, but we were also 5 M South from our course.
 If we were to continue on our current southern tack we will miss the island.
 I reluctantly started the engine but I did not want to enter the unknown Valletta harbor with an almost empty fuel tank.
 I set a northerly tack moving very slowly as to minimize the pitching.
 With a combined effort we managed to siphon one jerry can of fuel into the tank without spilling one drop despite the high seas.
 Now there was plenty of fuel margin.
 We increased speed and continued on this tack until all the cross tack error was corrected, we then headed directly for Valletta now 30 M away.
 We were moving against both the wind and the waves.

 Following the instruction of Heikell’s Italian Waters Pilot we contacted Valletta Harbor Control on channel 16 when we are 20 M away.
-After assigning us a working channel they asked us the specifics about our boat, nationality, people on board etc and told us “Proceed, Contact Valletta Control when you are 10 miles from the harbor.”
+After assigning us a working channel they asked us the specifics about our boat, nationality, people on board etc. and told us “Proceed, Contact Valletta Control when you are 10 miles from the harbor.”
 We did so, and again we were told “Proceed.
-Contact Valletta Control when you are at the harbor entrance,” it feels like there is the distant unseen large spider drawing us to her net.
+Contact Valletta Control when you are at the harbor entrance,” it feelt like there was a distant unseen large spider drawing us to her net.
 There were many very large ships anchored about 10 M from the entrance of Valletta harbor.
 It was very hard to decide whether they were moving and possibly were on a collision course or whether they were stationary and anchored.
 Lewis was getting more and more nervous and uncomfortable.
 As we were getting closer, we heard something on the VHF that sounded like “Thetis.”
 We turned on the volume, and we heard a feminine voice calling “Greek yacht Thetis.
 Greek yacht Thetis.”
 We responded, and we were asked if we will need a berth.
 We answer “yes, please”, and we were told the inevitable “Proceed.”

 We reached the Valletta’s Marsamxett Harbour [35° 53.97' N 14° 30.24' E] at 5:30 PM.
 We were directed by the Valletta Control, via the VHF, to anchor off-shore in front of the customs house and to go ashore with our papers for the formalities.
 The harbor is very large but thanks to Heikell's sketches we had no problem locating the customs house.
 As soon as we were in the harbor, the water become flat of course, and Lewis, who up until now was totally downcast, begun to perk up.
 He actually became ebullient, smiling and congratulating both me and himself for actually making it.
 We had some problem with the anchor because due to the motion of the last few days our chain was tangled and did not come out freely.
 Nothing but untangling it, raising the anchor, and anchoring again, properly this time.
 We started assembling the zodiac so that we could go out with the papers.
 While we were doing this a large boat (almost like a barge) that was anchored stern-to informs us: